 Approximately, medical practices are spending $15.4 billion per year in the USA-healthcare industry that means about $40,000 per physician to report for MIPS.

 There is a debate whether MIPS quality measures for the industry’s improvement are worth investment or not.
 Because, if they are not good enough, they are just a waste of money on the patient’s behalf.

 According to Dr. Catherine MacLean (lead author of the analysis and chief value medical officer at the Hospital for Special Surgery), there is a quality measure that ensures all patients have a blood pressure of 140/90 or lower.
 However, this may be lower for some patients.

 The Medicare Payment Advisory Commission has raised similar concerns.
 Therefore, Problematic areas of MIPS need to be overcome in order to improve healthcare quality standards and the payment model.

-CMS Website Should be Updated on Regular Basis
+CMS Website Should be Updated on a Regular Basis

 CMS is trying to Rectify Errors in MIPS!

-According to the spokesperson of the CMS, they are very dedicated to look into every issue that is a hurdle in raising the quality levels of the healthcare system.
+According to the spokesperson of the CMS, they are very dedicated to looking into every issue that is a hurdle in raising the quality levels of the healthcare system.

 MIPS Success Depends Upon How Much CMS Pays Attention Towards Reservations!